pytorch/pytorch/docs/source/fx.rst

         # customize tracing behavior.
         graph : torch.fx.Graph = tracer_class().trace(m)

-        # Step 2: Modify this graph or create a new one
+        # Step 2: Modify this Graph or create a new one
         graph = ...

         # Step 3: Construct a Module to return